 Cheryl Sawyer is my maiden name and I was born in Wellington, New Zealand, then lived in Cambridge and Auckland.
 I have been a teacher and university tutor and hold two master’s degrees with honours, in both French and English literature.

 My training as a publisher began in Auckland.
 I subsequently worked in New Zealand and overseas as a freelancer on a wide range of non-fiction and fiction; the highlight came when I edited The Bone People by Keri Hulme, which won the 1985 Booker Prize in the United Kingdom.
 I still see Keri's book as one of the great novels of our time.
 When I moved to Sydney, Australia, with my husband and two sons, I eventually became publisher for Lansdowne, an independent Australian company.
 From 2003 to 2014, I created the lists for popular fiction and non-fiction collections for Reader’s Digest.
 I now write full-time.
+I have finished Death in Champagne, the second Victor Constant Investigation.
+I'll let you know when it's available.

 Jane Austen fans can purchase a light-hearted piece from Flirting with Pride and Prejudice; called 'Lord Byron and Miss A', it's available here from Ben Bella Books.
 Other works are: with Isabel Ollivier, Early Eyewitness Accounts of Maori Life, transcriptions and translations of the journals of 18th century French explorers of New Zealand, Alexander Turnbull Library, Wellington.
 Secondary-school English texts: Outsiders and Something to Write Home About, Heinemann Educational Books, NZ.
 With Cheryl Westenberg: children's picture book, Gala Koala of La Scala.
 For Lansdowne Publishing, editor and additional verse: A Gift Book of Teddy Bears.